catbeef/codpoint/README.md

 There are a few other distinctions:

-- the native decoder will output the `\uFFFD` replacement character when it hits ill-formed encoding sequences, but because this lib is meant for internal processing rather than user-facing text handling, these streams instead will throw errors for ill-formed sequences (with certain exceptions permitted when
+- the native decoder will output the `\uFFFD` replacement character in place of ill-formed encoding sequences, but because this lib is meant for internal processing rather than user-facing text handling, these streams instead will throw errors for ill-formed sequences (with certain exceptions permitted when